Breaking: Democrat Moves to Force Trump's Impeachment Vote

 In late April, the India-born Michigan Democrat first proposed a seven-article impeachment of President Trump.
 The articles included the charges of construction of justice, abuse of trade power, tyranny, bribery and corruption, among others.

-Reacting to the development, Liz Huston, the White House spokesperson, explained that every President Trump's action and that of his administration are in line with the law and firmly in the will of the Americans.
+Reacting to the development, Liz Huston, the White House spokesperson, explained that every President Trump's action and that of his administration were in line with the law and firmly in the will of the Americans.
 He further explained that Trump is doing exactly what he promised, which is securing the US borders, bringing in trillions of dollars in investment to the United States, as well as "restoring a common-sense leadership"

 Huston further explained that the Democrats have again started showing where their true priorities lie, which include taking sides with illegal migrants above the well-being, safety and security of hardworking American citizens.
 He opined that the "desperate impeachment stunt" was a reckless political move that the American people can now see.